-The new regulations for smoke alarms and carbon monoxide detectors come into force on the 1st of October.
+The new regulations for smoke alarms and carbon monoxide detectors came into force on the 1st of October 2015.
 The government has published a handy FAQ for landlords...

 After that, the landlord must make sure the alarms are in working order at the start of each new tenancy.